Forming a Sole Proprietorship in Singapore

 Why a Sole Proprietorship?

 A sole proprietorship is the easiest and least costly of all business structures to set up.
 It will also be much easier to administer and manage.
-Moreover, all profits generated by your business will go directly to you, as the sole-proprietor.
-Unlike companies, sole-proprietors have much less compliance requirements, and do not have to adhere to formalities such as annual reporting.
+Moreover, all profits generated by your business will go directly to you, as the sole proprietor.
+Unlike companies, sole proprietors have fewer compliance requirements, and do not have to adhere to formalities such as annual reporting.

 However, in a sole proprietorship, the business and its owner are considered a single legal entity.
 This means that the business owner is personally liable for the debts of the business and any other legal action taken against it.
 He/She can be sued personally and has unlimited liability.
 This will put the owner’s personal assets at risk.

-For other business models that require the hiring of staff or are looking at rapid expansion, a sole proprietorship may not be suitable and you should consider looking into other business structures.
-If you are looking to set up and run a business on your own on a small scale, a sole proprietorship would be the most ideal option.
+On the other hand, if you are looking to set up and run a business on your own on a small scale, a sole proprietorship would be the most ideal option.
 If your business picks up to the extent that you want to operate it on a larger scale, you can always convert it into a private limited company later on.

 Any Singaporean citizen, Permanent Resident (PR) or EntrePass holder who is 18 years old and above is allowed to register for a sole proprietorship.